-Also is known as “consensus decision-making,” one thing is clearly at play today: more customers are utilizing more internal people to finalize a decision.
-Whether it’s a residential owner who must confirm with a spouse or get some advice from a friend or a relative, or whether it’s a commercial customer who now must present their “three bids” to a committee, more decisions involve some combination of team effort.
+Also known as “consensus decision-making,” one thing is clearly at play today: more customers are utilizing more internal people to finalize a decision.
+Whether it’s a residential owner who must confirm with a spouse or get some advice from a friend or a relative, or whether it’s a commercial customer who now must present his or her “three bids” to a committee, more decisions involve some combination of team effort.

 The increase in “risk aversion” is just too easy to see in today’s market.
 Customers want as little risk exposure as possible and will, in some cases, threaten to sue a contractor for the slightest error in construction.
 Customers are more demanding that the contractor assume all of the personal risk and liability for work performed to release the customers from any responsibility.

-Certainly the larger-sized projects are contracting with some form of an “Owner’s Representative.”
-In many cases this 3rd Party, who is retained formally and financially, might have some recognized specialty that would benefit the owner.
-In a smaller-sized project this “Owner’s Rep” might be a friend or relative who just experienced a similar type of construction -- so obviously that now qualifies him as a “Construction Expert.”
-This 3rd Party is both trying and tiring and it is a trend that seems to be creeping into the lives of many contractors.
+Certainly the larger-sized projects are contracting with some form of an “owner’s representative.”
+In many cases this third party, who is retained formally and financially, might have some recognized specialty that would benefit the owner.
+In a smaller-sized project this “owner’s rep” might be a friend or relative who just experienced a similar type of construction — so obviously that now qualifies him as a “construction expert.”
+This third Party is both trying and tiring, and it is a trend that seems to be creeping into the lives of many contractors.

 Now, the Consultant Salesperson is the contractor or estimator who must overcome such trends.
 At the heart of selling, the new breed of salespeople work to establish a good relationship with customers while also realizing that the relationship is no guarantee that they will be the only preferred contractor.